Languages of Ukraine: Regional languages

 Ethnologue lists 40 minority languages and dialects in Ukraine; nearly all are native to the former Soviet Union.

-As a result of legislation entitled the "Bill on the principles of the state language policy", which was adopted by the Verkhovna Rada in August 2012, languages spoken by at least 10% of an oblast's population were made possible to be elevated to the status of 'regional language'.
+In August 2012, the Verkhovna Rada adopted "On the Principles of State Language Policy", which allowed a language to be elevated to the status of a "regional language" if it is spoken by at least 10% of an oblast's population.
 Whilst Ukrainian remained the country's only 'official' language nationwide, other languages, dependent on their adoption by oblast authorities, became accepted mediums of communication in education, local government offices, courts and official correspondence.

 In February 2014, the Verkhovna Rada abolished the law on regional languages.
 In spite of this, then Acting President Oleksandr Turchynov refused to sign this decision.
 In October 2014 the Constitutional Court of Ukraine started reviewing the constitutionality of the law, and on 28 February 2018 it ruled the law unconstitutional.
 According to the Council of Europe, this act fails to achieve fair protection of the linguistic rights of minorities.

 On 7 June 2024, the Cabinet of Ministers of Ukraine approved the list of minority languages recognised as endangered.